-Attached to the central stand there is an arm that supports a rectangular mirror.
-This arm can be lengthened, and rotates smoothly around the stand; the mirror’s angle can be adjusted in any direction via a ball and socket joint.
+Also attached to the central stand there is an arm that supports a rectangular mirror.
+This can be lengthened, and rotates smoothly around the stand; the mirror’s angle can be adjusted in any direction via a ball joint.
 Behind the mirror there is a round knob for adjustments.
 At one end of the mirror, a long rod emerges; this is intended to be fixed to the arm attached to the rotating clockwork assembly with the u-shaped attachment, but is currently free.

 Metal: Copper Alloy, Metal: Iron Alloy, Glass

 Engraved on the circular base of the instrument: “R. FUESS